 The neighbourhood plan also has to take account of a range of statutory planning designations which give legal protection to a number of features of the natural environment and the built heritage, in Lamberhurst parish.
-This also includes two conservation areas (Map D3 p.72).

 Details of the Planning Context is set out in Appendix 4 of this document.